 - Core/Essential Expenses Account: These are joint accounts that are used to fund the essential expenses for the family’s needs or common family goals.
 It also funds their longer-term goals such as pay down mortgage, children’s education, and financial independence.
 This can also be shared essential values such as family vacations.

 - The Fun Money Account.
 Anything that is personal, what they want that is not a need, will come out of their Fun Money Account.
-Here are some examples of things that goes into this
+Here are some examples of things that go into this

 - Haircut, face creams